 - Exploring leadership strengths and the tools and principles of collective leadership and engaging multiple perspectives in addressing complex problems.

-- Building teams and networking including regional and cross-organisational collaboration.
+- Building teams and networking across organisations and regionally.

 - Challenging biases and prejudices.

-- Acknowledging and safeguarding human rights, community rights and contributions, marginal groups.
+- Acknowledging and safeguarding human rights, community rights, marginal groups, and contributions.

 - Applying tools for stakeholder evaluation and assessment of needs and potential as conservation partners.

 - Designing communication strategies, stakeholder engagement processes and development of local structures for participation.

 - Developing optional governance arrangements and stepwise plans for co-management of resources.

 - Exploring alternative approaches and design of sustainable livelihood projects.

 - Developing capacity to navigate uncertainty in collaborative programs and complex stakeholder and community settings.